Azure/azure-openapi-validator/docs/rules.md

 Per [common-api-contracts](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-contracts.md#system-metadata-for-all-azure-resources), all Azure resources should implement the `systemData` object property in new api-version.
 The systemData should be readonly.

 Please refer to [required-read-only-system-data.md](./required-read-only-system-data.md) for details.

+### ReservedResourceNamesModelAsEnum

+Service-defined (reserved) resource names must be represented as an `enum` type with `modelAsString` set to `true`, not as a static string in the path.

+Please refer to [reserved-resource-names-model-as-enum.md](./reserved-resource-names-model-as-enum.md) for details.

 ### ResourceHasXMsResourceEnabled